adamar/Rafiki/README.md

 Installation
 --------------

-Ensure that your go bin is setup correctly [GOBIN]
+Ensure that your go bin is setup correctly [GO-BIN]

 then run